 Your site’s Hosting cPanel options include an option to manage PHP versions, as shown in the screenshot below.
 However, if you lack Technical expertise in how things in cPanel work – you should ask for support from Hosting Support Representatives.

-After you’ve completed updating PHP version, you can confirm – if the process went normal.
-In WordPress dashboard, the Site Health page helps you check PHP version currently in place for your website, as shown in the screenshot below.
+After you’ve completed updating the PHP version, you can confirm – if the process went normal.
+In the WordPress dashboard, the Site Health page helps you check the PHP version currently in place for your website, as shown in the screenshot below.

 4. No Cache plugin installed on a WordPress website